yangjue-han/PyFed/README.md

 # Fed API

-This Python packages researchers to get easy access to many important public datasets on interest rates and money market dynamics.
+This package allows researchers to get easy access to many important public datasets on interest rates and money market dynamics.
 Datasets supported by this packages:

 ## Federal Reserve Board tables: